 You would usually find this particular type of flooring used in public and business spaces.
 Shopping malls, grocery stores, banks, and hotel lobbies are some of the few open areas that utilize this particular epoxy flooring option.

 DIY projects can be very fun and knowing that you installed the flooring yourself comes with a sense of satisfaction and pride.
 While there are many videos and tutorials online on how to install epoxy flooring systems yourself, this comes with a variety of concerns.

 Not as much as you’d think!
-The beauty of epoxy flooring systems is that, once they’re installed and dry, clean up and maintenance is simple.
+The beauty of epoxy flooring systems is that, once they’re installed and dry, clean-up and maintenance are simple.
 Just remember to clean the epoxy floor regularly from debris and spills, continue to review the flooring every now and again for aging, and hire an epoxy floor contractor when you notice that your flooring needs another coating.

 While Epoxy Colorado is located in Colorado Springs and Northern Colorado, we service areas like Denver, Loveland, Greeley, Aurora, Boulder, Fort Collins, Aspen, Durango, Castle Rock, Englewood, Centennial, and many more!
 Give us a call today and receive a free quote to see if we can service you in your neighborhood for either residential or commercial spaces.

 Choose a contractor who is experienced and provides you with the best epoxy flooring services available.
 Have any questions about epoxy flooring?
 Call us today!